El Monte Busway: Tolls

-As of January 2025, the high-occupancy toll lanes (HOT) are a 24/7 service.
+As of January 2026, the high-occupancy toll lanes (HOT) are a 24/7 service.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 For two-person carpools, they are charged the posted toll during the peak hours between 5:00 am and 9:00 am, and between 4:00 pm and 7:00 pm; no toll is charged during off-peak hours.
 Carpools with two or more people and motorcycles are not charged at all hours.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply to get a 15 percent discount.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.